nsay/WeatherApp/README.md

 # Weather App

-This is a simple weather app using HTML, LESS , Angular and using Rapid API's Open Weather Map API
+This is a simple weather app using Angular with Rapid API's Open Weather Map API

 ## Techologies Used
  1. HTML5